ymanton/tpch-spark/README.md

 ### C. Build the application

 The application is written in Scala as a [self-contained Spark application](https://spark.apache.org/docs/latest/quick-start.html#self-contained-applications).
-The TPC-H queries are implemented as SQL files in the `src/sql/tpch` directory, and TPC-DS queries can be placed in the `src/sql/tpcds` directory.
+The TPC-H queries are implemented as SQL files in the `src/sql/tpch` directory and the TPC-DS queries in the `src/sql/tpcds` directory.

 Use the provided `sbt` file to build `tpch-spark` as a spark application.